jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 I had way too much to say about these, so I put together an article with the details.

 👉 XML Doc Comments: `[ TODO: Link ]`

-But we'll not be covering all of those.
-This post focuses on a high-level way of managing these doc comments.

 ### ~ Snippets